RuneBlaze/bifunctor-www/index.md

 	invmap :: (a -> b) -> (b -> a) -> f a -> f b
 ```

-Even though ideally we would have ```class Invariant f => Functor f ```, in practicality few uses exists for invariant functors to justify that choice.{%sidenote 'sn-variance' 'See [Covariance, contravariance, and positive and negative position](https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance) for a more comprehensive treatment on this topic.'%}
+Even though ideally we would have ```class Invariant f => Functor f ```, in practicality few uses exists for invariant functors to justify that choice.

 ## Towards Bifunctors